EvanMcGorty/learn-agda-by-doing-exercises/Table-of-Contents.md

 - Basic dependent pattern matching
 - A generic dependent pair type and its logical meaning
 - The term "sigma"

-This section is just for me, so I can develop an overall plan and save ideas for later.

 ## Part 2 - Functional Programming